+We analyze infection rates among breastfed and bottle-fed infants separately, then compare the incidence of infections between these groups.
 The value of the relative risk depends on the difference in the incidence rates of the disease in the two groups (exposed group and non exposed group).

-- a.
-If the value is 1, then no association exists, - b. if it is below 1, the factor may be protective, - c. when it is greater than 1, then the association exists and positive.
+- b. if it is below 1, the factor may be protective, - c. when it is greater than 1, then the association exists and positive.